x8699876/Rapid-Delete-Pro/README.md

 ![screen shot](doc/11-22-2014 1-14-12 PM(2).png "Windows exploer context menu")

 ## Hook into the Context menu on Mac
+* Use automator to create a Service.
+Follow the below screenshot.
 * Right click on a folder in the Mac Finder, Services, The Recursive Delete Pro menu should be available .
 This is the name you choose to save in the Automator.
 The rdpro should popup with the folder pre populated.
 ![screen shot](doc/rdpro%20automator%202016-05-22_18-00-29.png "Create service using Automator")